 My Enfield Bullet lost its exhaust.
 It copped a bashing on the rough washout road section bottoming out numerous times and hitting the muffler on a few large rocks.
 It fell off a little later on the tar and I retrieved it then the support crew put it in the truck and Toby swapped his bike for mine but at the next stop someone else’s bike had mechanical issues so I said no problem I can ride my bike without muffler since I wear ear plugs it was not going to bother me and Toby’s bike then was passed to other rider while the mechanics got to work on his.

 Sand blown across road everywhere on these old bikes with Chinese tyres.
-It seemed less that suitable situation to be pushing on but what do I know.
+It seemed less that suitable situation to be racing but what do I know.
 Only thing I’ll ever suggest to another rider is use sunblock.
 Amazing scenes of the sand dunes of Nubra late this afternoon.

 Tonight is camping again but in luxury tents with ensuite and heaters and the camp site was actually a lovely setting amongst trees and small water stream.
 Inside the tent was beautifully fitted out with even a small separate lounge room.

 Tonight after a huge dinner a big bon fire was lit and a few beers were consumed.
 The tour group had by now formed sub groups at the dinner table divided up by country of origin.
-I did not fit in to any group really as I am a bit of a odd mix, half Scottish living in Japan with a lot of other influences.
-Not suggesting I am better in any shape or form, quite the opposite.
+I did not fit in to any group.
 I found all the guys from the UK very funny.
 I miss that dead pan satire and the witty observations about the absurdity of life.
-In Japan I don’t enjoy a lot of laughter unfortunately, but I now am starting to digress .
+In Japan I don’t enjoy a lot of laughter unfortunately, but I now am starting to digress.